Achievable logoAchievable logo

 ERISA Section 404(c)

-Section 404(c) of ERISA allows employers offering qualified plans and their fiduciaries to avoid liability for poor investment decisions.
-Most employer-sponsored retirement plans today are “self-driven” by the employee.
-Meaning, employees generally decide how much to invest, how their money is invested, and the risk they expose themselves to.
+Section 404(c) of ERISA allows employers offering qualified plans - and their fiduciaries - to avoid liability for poor investment decisions made by plan participants.
+Most employer-sponsored retirement plans today are participant-directed.
+That means employees generally decide how much to contribute, how to invest their money, and how much risk to take.

-ERISA Section 404(c) lays out several protocols to be followed by employers and fiduciaries to avoid liability.
+ERISA Section 404(c) describes protocols employers and fiduciaries can follow to reduce or avoid liability.
 They include:

 • Making proper disclosures